ducndh/latent-knowledge-vision-language-model/README.md

 3. code for ploting is in LLM_reimplementation/plot.py

-### Pilot Study on Vison Language models and Analysis of POPE Dataset
+### Pilot Study on Vison Language models and Analysis of POPE Dataset + Contrastive Study design between Performance of Base model Vs CCS on CLIP and LLaVa 1.5B
 #### Running the Code
 All the `.ipynb` files can be run as is, it includes all the dependencies that need to be installed and are plug and play.